nlippke/seeddms-docker/README.md

 ## Full text search

 Indexing documents can take some time (especially on low powered NAS).
 Therefore indexing is done asynchronously by a job.
 Use `CRON_INDEX` for scheduling this job.

+## Scheduler

+seeddms comes with an internal scheduler.
+This scheduler itself is triggered using cron.
+Default configuration is to check every 5 minutes whether to fire a job.
+This schedule can be changed using `CRON_SCHEDULER`.
+Also make sure that a seeddms-user `cli_scheduler` exists.

+## Migrating from 5.1

+If migrating from an existing 5.1 installation you need to update database first using [migration.sql](migration.sql).

 ## Additional information

 The image is base on https://github.com/ludwigprager/docker-seeddms.